mendicant-original/s10-notes/style.md

 end
 ```

-Anytime we have to write extra code like this we need to step back and ask ourselves, can our tools do this work.
-I'm a Vim user, and I can think of at least three different ways to know if I'm working with private methods without having to write extra code.
-I can use "%" to match def/end and jump up the code tree quickly.
-I can enable code folding so that I only see the method I'm working on and the def's of others.
-Or I can write create a highlight group that changes the background for private methods.
-What does this tell you?
-It tells you that the better we know our tools, the less code we have to write.
+Whenever we end up writing extra code like this for the sake of clarity, we need to step back and ask ourselves, can our tools do this work?
+For example, Vim users have at least three different ways to know whether they are working with private methods without having to write extra code.
+In particular, it is possible to:

-I saw a couple other things along these lines this week.
+ * Use "%" to match def/end and jump up the code tree quickly.
+ * Enable code folding so that method definitions are collapsed by default.
+ * Create a highlight group that changes the background for private methods.

+Most decent text editors have similar functionality available to them as well.
+Relying on tools rather than conventions for things like this allows for each developer to customize their own experience rather than dealing with noisy source files that use non-standard conventions.

+On a related note, we've also seen some students labeling their `end` statements on occasion.
+In addition to being something that introduces a potential maintenance headache, this convention is another clear example in which using your tools effectively to traverse your code structure can eliminate the need for these sorts of comments.

 ```ruby
 class MyClass